JonathanLorimer/jonathanlorimer.github.io/site/posts/on-abstraction-1.md

 ```

 Okay, thanks eddy, we can all go home now.
 All kidding aside, this is obviously
-an insightful quotation and much smarter people than I have pointed to it.
+an insightful quotation and much smarter people than I frequently point to it.
 Unfortunately I have always found it rather unsatisfying.
 Perhaps because it is
 itself, abstract and vague.
-I also think that this quotation doesn't quite sit
-well with me is because it seems to provide a teleological definition (its
+What doesn't sit well with me is that it seems to
-purpose) of abstraction rather than an ontological one (what it is in relation
+provide a teleological definition (its purpose) of abstraction rather than an
-to other things).
-I will also try and provide several kinds of definitions to
+ontological one (what it is in relation to other things).
+I will try and provide
-help solidify the concept.
+several different definitions of abstraction that might help you triangulate
+what exactly it means.

 ### Rationalist perspective: mathematics

+Abstraction is information hiding, OOP abstracts the wrong thing (mutation
+and sharing) - Bartosz Milewksi Category Theory 1.1 8:15
+We want to get rid of unnecessary details - Bartosz Milewksi Category Theory 1.2 2:00
+Abstraction provides new equalities - Bartosz Milewksi Category Theory 1.2 3:00

 ### Empiricists perspective: examples in everyday programming